In today’s post, we want to share our tips for traveling by van for the first time.

 It’s a super help for me.
-With the Trafic, we didn’t have a rear camera and it had a tow bar, so you had to be very careful.
+We didn’t have a rear camera with the Trafic, and it had a tow bar, so you had to be very careful.

-Take a trash can
+Take a Trash Can

 These are super comfortable for when you cook.
 It’s the one we have.

 Not having someone explain to you the inner working of the van could end up very problematic as you could end up with a bunch of little things you don’t know how they work or where they are.

-Your van insurance has to cover you throughout your trip, make sure that’s the case.
+Your van insurance has to cover you throughout your trip; make sure that’s the case.

-Bring a toolkit
+Bring a Toolkit

-It carries tools, at least one screwdriver (cross and flat) and one flashlight.
-But also: Velcros, tape, wrench, a cutter, pliers and allen keys…
+It carries tools, at least one screwdriver (cross and flat), and one flashlight.
+But also: Velcros, tape, wrench, a cutter, pliers and Allen keys…

 Paracetamol, ibuprofen, bandages, Band-Aids, Alcohol…

-Essential, check the pressure and drawing.
+Essentially, check the pressure and drawing.

 Your 12 V fridge

-It’s an investment, because they’re not cheap, but it’s worth it.
-You have them that run only on electricity and you have the ones that run on gas, electricity and motor battery.
+It’s an investment because they’re not cheap, but it’s worth it.
+You have them that run only on electricity and those that run on gas, electricity, and motor battery.
 Now we have the latter, and it’s tranquil.

-*Attention: the engine battery only works when you are running, you have to remember to switch it to gas or electricity (if you are connected to the mains) so that it does not turn off and spoil food or heat the beers!!!
+*Attention: the engine battery only works when you are running; you have to remember to switch it to gas or electricity (if you are connected to the mains) so that it does not turn off and spoil food or heat the beers!!!

 Don’t put a 110V or 220V fridge with an inverter.
-It’s the most economical option, we had it in the Trafic, but it’s not very efficient and you end up spoiling the secondary battery if you’re not careful.
+It’s the most economical option; we had it in the Trafic, but it’s not very efficient, and you end up spoiling the secondary battery if you’re not careful.

 Part of your van travel experience being a success is the mattress.
 Your rest is an essential part of the trip.